Results 1 to 4 of 4

 With all the horror stories we're subjected to on a daily basis regarding our sports heroes, it's so great to read something like this.
 Call me soft, call me a wuss, but whatever, this story definitely had me misty-eyed.
 Maybe it's because I've recently lost my Father, Mother, and one of my sisters, so it brings back the feelings of losing a loved one.
 But it moved me.

 In fact, I've been in the market for a new Ram's jersey.
-I think I now know what number and name I'll have emroidered on the back. :rStan, bring 'em home
+I think I now know what number and name I'll have emroidered on the back. :rIt's not a relocation, it's a restoration

 -03-01-2007 #4bigredman Guest